Rana-Ankit14/react_express/README.md

 Created using Node js, Express and React
 The main purpose of this project is to run Node and React Server Concurrently

+## Available Scripts
+In the project directory, you can run:

 ### npm run dev
 To run both react and node server concurrently